-a) All ships operating within the maritime territory and jurisdiction of the Philippines, except transient foreign flag ships subject to such regulations as the MARINA may prescribe, are mandated to be registered with the Philippine Registry: Provided, That they meet the conditions for the grant of registration imposed by this Act and the regulations pursuant hereto.
-This mandatory 1 registration under the Philippine Flag is particularly required in the following 2 3 cases: The ship is five hundred (500) gross tons or more, 2s 'The ship is 1.
-4 owned by a qualified person, as may be determined by the MARINA; 5 2.
-The ship meets the requirements for safety, security, marine 6 environmental protection, crew nationality, training, certification 7 and competency, and crew welfare.
-8 b) Any other ship, including a foreign-owned ship, may also be registered in 9 accordance with this Act, provided the following conditions are present: 10 It is used only in international voyages, 11 1.
-2. It is managed by a qualified person residing in the Philippines, as 12 13 may be determined by the MARINA; It complies with the applicable provisions that govern the safety and 14 security of Philippine ships and persons on board; 15 It complies with the applicable provisions that govern the terms and 16 conditions of employment on board Philippine flag vessels; and 17 The ship employs full Filipino crew, unless otherwise authorized by 18 5. the MARINA, consistent with applicable treaties, conventions and 19 internationally-accepted maritime and labor standards and 20 practices: Provided, however, That any exemption granted by the 21 MARINA must still require that at least majority of the crew of the 22 seagoing vessel are Filipinos.
-23 Additional incentives for payment of tax tonnage, under Section 24 24 hereof, shall be granted to the registered foreign-owned vessel 25 where the ship owner, manager, operator, or bareboat charterer 26 and all its crew officers, and employees have a valid, subsisting and 27 duly implemented collective bargaining agreement that conforms to 28 29 international labor standards, rules and conventions. c) Vessels of a foreign registry that are covered by a bareboat charter may be 30 registered under the Philippine flag: Provided, That their registration under the foreign flag of primary registration shall not be abandoned, but shall be deemed suspended, for the duration of the ship's registration under the Philippine flag.
+- a.
+All ships operating within the maritime territory and jurisdiction of the Philippines, except transient foreign flag ships subject to such regulations as the MARINA may prescribe, are mandated to be registered with the Philippine Registry: Provided, That they meet the conditions for the grant of registration imposed by this Act and the regulations pursuant hereto.
+This mandatory registration under the Philippine Flag is particularly required in the following cases: - i.
+The ship is five hundred (500) gross tons or more; - ii.
+The ship is owned by a qualified person, as may be determined by the MARINA; - iii.
+The ship meets the requirements for safety, security, marine environmental protection, crew nationality, training, certification and competency, and crew welfare. - b.
+Any other ship, including a foreign-owned ship, may also be registered in accordance with this Act, provided the following conditions are present: - i.
+It is used only in international voyages; - ii.
+It is managed by a qualified person residing in the Philippines, as may be determined by the MARINA; - iii.
+It complies with the applicable provisions that govern the safety and security of Philippine ships and persons on board;

+iv.
+It complies with the applicable provisions that govern the terms and conditions of employment on board Philippine flag vessels; and

+- v.
+The ship employs full Filipino crew, unless otherwise authorized by the MARINA, consistent with applicable treaties, conventions and internationally-accepted maritime and labor standards and practices: Provided, however, That any exemption granted by the MARINA must still require that at least majority of the crew of the seagoing vessel are Filipinos. - vi.
+Additional incentives for payment of tax tonnage, under Section 24 hereof, shall be granted to the registered foreign-owned vessel where the ship owner, manager, operator, or bareboat charterer and all its crew officers, and employees have a valid, subsisting and duly implemented collective bargaining agreement that conforms to international labor standards, rules and conventions - c.
+Vessels of a foreign registry that are covered by a bareboat charter may be registered under the Philippine flag: Provided, That their registration under the foreign flag of primary registration shall not be abandoned, but shall be deemed suspended, for the duration of the ship's registration under the Philippine flag.

-Sec.
-10. Licensure. - Every ship, regardless of size, intended to be used in the carriage of passengers or cargo, or both, between ports and places, in the coastal, internal, inland or sheltered waters of the Philippines, shall be covered by a license to operate: Provided, That such ship is owned by a citizen of the Philippines or a corporation or association organized under the jaws of the Philippines at least sixty percent (60%) of whose capital is owned by such citizens and the ship meets the other conditions for the grant of the license imposed by this Act and the regulations pursuant hereto:
+Section 10.
+Licensure. - Every ship, regardless of size, intended to be used in the carriage of passengers or cargo, or both, between ports and places, in the coastal, internal, inland or sheltered waters of the Philippines, shall be covered by a license to operate: Provided, That such ship is owned by a citizen of the Philippines or a corporation or association organized under the laws of the Philippines at least sixty percent (60%) of whose capital is owned by such citizens and the ship meets the other conditions for the grant of the license imposed by this Act and the regulations pursuant hereto.